 Each week, Flametree has two Women Only classes.

-One is a Beginner level class.
+One is a Open Level class that is suitable for beginners.
 It runs on a Wednesday afternoon 4.15pm -5.15pm.

 The other is a Mixed level class to suit Transition to Intermediate and above students.
 It runs on a Tuesday evening from 7.30pm-8.45pm.

 Both classes seek to help women find balance in the way they live.